Tobacco Road (rivalry): Football

 Though the Tobacco Road rivalry predominantly relates to basketball, football between these programs is also competitive.
-As of the 2014 season, the four schools have combined to appear in 82 bowl games (Duke has 14, UNC has 33, NC State has 32, Wake has 13) and a 46–45–1 record in those games (Duke won 6, UNC won 14, NC State won 17, Wake won 9).
+As of the 2024 season, the four schools have combined to appear in 108 bowl games (Duke has 17, won 8; UNC has 38, won 15; NC State has 36, won 17; Wake has 17, won 11).
 They have also shared or won outright a combined 32 conference championships (20 ACC and 12 SoCon).
-As of the 2015 game, NC State is the only school out of the four to not appear in the ACC Championship Game since the ACC went to a divisional format in 2005.
+Through 2024, NC State is the only school out of the four to not appear in the ACC Championship Game since the ACC adopted a divisional format in 2005.
 The format divided the four schools in which Wake Forest and NC State were put in the Atlantic Division, while Duke and UNC were put in the Coastal Division.
-Wake Forest and Duke are "permanent cross-division" rivals, meaning that they play every year regardless of division.
-The same can be said about UNC and NC State.
-The Wake–UNC game, as well as the Duke–NC State game, is played two of every twelve years, excluding additional matchups played as non-conference games.
+Wake Forest and Duke were "permanent cross-division" rivals, meaning that they played every year regardless of division, as did UNC and NC State.
+The Wake–UNC and Duke–NC State games were played two of every twelve years, excluding additional matchups played as non-conference games.
+After the ACC divisions were abolished in 2023, a protected rivalry scheduling system was adopted.
+All four teams have the three other Tobacco Road schools as rivals, except Wake–UNC.
 In football, the four schools have produced 5 players and no coaches in the Pro Football Hall of Fame.
 They have also produced 15 players and 6 coaches in the College Football Hall of Fame.
 The oldest of the football rivalries between the four schools belongs to the UNC-Wake rivalry, which dates back to October 10, 1888 and was the first intercollegiate football game in North Carolina.